adarshgogineni/Home-Automation--Sensors/README.md

 # Glass Home

 A Home Hazardous Prevention System.
-The app alerts the user and suggests businesses to contact.
+The app alerts the user when there are unexpected hazardous events occurring at the user's home.

 ## Description
 Glass Home will be a one stop application to keep the home safe and secure.
 Using various sensors such as a Light Sensor, to sense whether the lights were left on/off; a Temperature Sensor to sense whether the gas stove was left on/off; a Motion Sensor to check if anyone has entered the house; and a Moisture Sensor to check for water leakage; We can monitor areas in the house and send notifications to the users based on signals from the sensors.